-    The role of the Integrated Care System (ICS) Board is to provide leadership and development of overarching strategy for Lancashire and South Cumbria, oversight and facilitation of delivery of sustainability, transformation and design of the future state of health and care.
+The role of the Integrated Care System (ICS) Board is to provide leadership and development of an overarching strategy for Lancashire and South Cumbria, oversight and facilitation of the delivery of sustainability, transformation and design of the future state of health and care.

 The Board will meet on a monthly basis to consider progress and risks in the implementation of the shadow integrated care system’s aims and objectives and approve any mitigation measures and other action required to assure success, in line with the approved programme.

 - The nationally appointed ICS lead

 - Up to five Non-Executives/Lay Members appointed from among the existing NHS organisations for their experience and knowledge

 - Upper Tier Local Authority nominated Councillor representatives from each of Lancashire County Council, Cumbria County Council, Blackburn with Darwen Council and Blackpool Council

 - ICS Executives, including officers from NHS England and NHS Improvement who are part of the ICS Executive Team